jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Executor:** Constant vigilance, Channeler.
 Every active chain is a thread of execution I monitor.
 Each service within the chain publishes its state, its heartbeat, its latency.
 I aggregate these signals, watching for anomalies, delays, or outright failures.

 **Executor:** I maintain a runtime status for each saga, constantly updating it.
-Hereâs a simplified Python representation of how I might track a saga's health and progress:
+Here’s a simplified Python representation of how I might track a saga's health and progress:

 **Executor:** This allows me to quickly identify bottlenecks or failures, and decide whether to proceed, retry, or initiate a rollback.